How to Get a Stationery Trading License in Dubai

 Printing and photocopying materials

-The licence does not cover manufacturing activities.
-If you intend to produce stationery goods, a separate industrial or manufacturing licence would be required.
+The license does not cover manufacturing activities.
+If you intend to produce stationery goods, a separate industrial or manufacturing license would be required.

 Why Choose Dubai South Business Hub Free Zone